The Training and Development Core offers easily accessible support for career and research development at no cost.

 Directed By InCHIP Director Amy Gorin, PhD.

-InCHIP offers many training and development services through this core to graduate students and post-doctorate fellows.
-Below you can find all of the workshops offered through the training and development core, as well as some resources for starting research teams and finding a mentor.
+InCHIP offers many training and development services through this core to graduate students.
+Below you can find all of the workshops offered through the training and development core, as well as some resources for fellowship opportunities.

 Junior Faculty Services

 InCHIP’s Training and Development core offers many different workshops and services for UConn junior faculty to take advantage of.
 This includes writing groups, a mentorship program and the grant writing bootcamp.
 The core also offers resources that can help you build a research team and get feedback on your project ideas.
 Have a suggestion for a training program not listed here?
-Email Amy Gorin at firstname.lastname@example.org.
+Email Amy Gorin firstname.lastname@example.org.Find Collaborators and Build Your Research TeamAccess MentoringGet Help Finding Funding

 Mid-Career and Senior Faculty Services